isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-07-04-post-LSB Notice: Written Examination for Cadastral Law to be held on 10 October 2022 (Monday).md

 Date: 10 October 2022 (Monday)<br>
 Time: 9:00 am - 12.00 pm (3 hours) <br>
 Venue: Singapore Land Authority, Training Rooms, level 13<br>
 Revenue House<br>
+55 Newton Road<br>
+Singapore 307987<br>

+**Mode of Application**
+2. Eligible candidates may apply to sit for the examination by completing and submitting the online application form by accessing the link below.
+Candidates are responsible for understanding and complying with the rules governing the examinations as set out in Part IV (Examinations) of the Land Surveyors Rules.